DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Background

-\stitle{Graph-Based Index.} Graph-based index treats each vector as a node and constructs a directed graph based on distance rules.
+\stitle{On-Disk Graph-Based Index.} Graph-based index treats each vector as a node and constructs a directed graph based on distance rules.
 In Figure~\ref{fig:base_b}, we present an example of a graph-based index constructed for the vector dataset in Figure~\ref{fig:base_a}.
-For each node, the outdegree is bounded by a predefined threshold $R$, thereby preventing query performance degradation due to the overhead of calculating and comparing distances with too many number of neighbors during ANNS.
+For each node, the outdegree is bounded by a predefined threshold $R$, thereby preventing query performance degradation due to the overhead of calculating and comparing distances with an excessive number of neighbors during ANNS.

-In ANNS, graph-based methods utilize a best-first greedy search\cite{HNSW,DiskANN,osdi25pipeann,azizi2025graph}.
-As shown in Algorithm~\ref{alg:pq_search}, best-first greedy search maintains an ANN candidate queue with a fixed size, containing the current top-$l$ nearest vectors sorted by the distance.
-The search starts with a fixed entry node and gets closer to the query vector step by step.
-Each step will expand the current closest node and add its neighbors to a candidate queue, until all the nodes in the queue is expanded.
-This greedy graph traversal quickly gets approximate nearest neighbors without scanning the entire dataset.

 For scalability to billion-scale datasets, modern graph-based ANNS systems typically store their indices on disk~\cite{osdi25pipeann,FreshDiskANN,DiskANN,IP-DiskANN,pgvector,fast26odinann}.
 They all adopt a coupled layout, where each vector and its corresponding neighbor list are stored contiguously within the same disk page (Figure~\ref{fig:base_d}).

+\stitle{Product Quantization.} To reduce costly vector accesses, most on-disk ANNS systems~\cite{DiskANN,osdi25pipeann,fast26odinann,FusionANNS,Starling,spfresh,SPANN,Greator,FreshDiskANN} adopt product quantization (PQ) to maintain a compact in-memory representation of vectors for low-cost distance estimation during traversal.
+As shown in Figure~\ref{fig:pq}, PQ decomposes each $D$-dimensional vector into $m$ low-dimensional subspaces, \ie $m$ sub-vectors, and performs $K$-means (\eg $K=256$) clustering independently within each subspace to learn a codebook (\ie the $K$ centroids).
+For each vector, its sub-vectors are approximately represented by their corresponding centroids.
+Each sub-vector is then encoded by the ID of its assigned centroid rather than the centroid itself, enabling the raw vector to be compressed into $m$ dimensions.
+Recent studies further extend PQ to dynamic scenarios~\cite{laq,fast26odinann,Greator,FreshDiskANN}, allowing compact representations to be updated efficiently under insertions and deletions.
+However, because PQ is a lossy compression, it inevitably discards fine-grained information within each subspace, introducing a non-negligible approximate error.

 {\mathop{\mathrm{arg\,min}}}